singlestore-labs/singlestoredb-python/docs/_sources/api.rst.txt

    describe_option

-In addition to the function above, you can access options through the ``singlestore.options`` object.
+In addition to the function above, you can access options through the ``singlestoredb.options`` object.
 This gives you attribute-like access to the option values.

 .. ipython:: python

-   import singlestore as s2
+   import singlestoredb as s2

    s2.describe_option('results.format')